 The HIT's assets are primarily invested in securities that are issued, guaranteed or insured by the U.S. government, Fannie Mae, or Freddie Mac or the FHLBs.
-As of December 31, 2018. approximately 92.8% of the HIT's assets (excluding cash) were issued, guaranteed or insured by the U.S. government, Fannie Mae, or Freddie Mac.
+As of December 31, 2022, approximately 86.13% of the HIT's assets (excluding cash) were issued, guaranteed or insured by the U.S. government, Fannie Mae, or Freddie Mac.
 Fannie Mae, Freddie Mac and the FHLBs are privately-owned government-sponsored enterprises and their obligations are not directly backed by the U.S. government.
+It is possible that these entities may not have the funds to meet their payment obligations in the future.
 However, the U.S. government through the Federal Housing Finance Agency ("FHFA") has taken Fannie Mae and Freddie Mac into conservatorship and has the authority to transfer any of Fannie Mae's or Freddie Mac's assets or liabilities, including their guaranties, without the approval of any other party, including any holder of Mortgage Securities guaranteed by Fannie Mae or Freddie Mac.
-To date, the FHFA has not publicly announced any intention to transfer any of Fannie Mae's or Freddie Mac's guaranties to another party.
-In addition, the federal government took steps to stabilize and support Fannie Mae, Freddie Mac and the FHLBs and to provide funds to meet their obligations and operate their business, including providing access to funds from the U.S. Treasury.
-Although the federal government took these steps, there can be no assurance that the federal government will continue to do so or that it will not change the terms of any of its obligations.
-Any such changes could negatively affect the credit ratings and/or the value of assets issued, guaranteed or insured by Fannie Mae, Freddie Mac and the FHLBs.
-For more information on the federal policies with regard to these entities, including information related to becoming a receiver of one of these entities, see the "Risks Related to Fannie Mae and Freddie Mac Investments" section of the SAI.
+Accordingly, Fannie Mae and Freddie Mac are dependent upon the continued support of the U.S. Treasury and FHFA in order to continue their business operations.
+Any changes related to the government guarantees could negatively affect the credit ratings and/or the value of assets issued, guaranteed or insured by Fannie Mae, Freddie Mac and the FHLBs.
+For more information on the federal policies with regard to these entities, including information related to becoming a receiver of one of these entities, see the "Risks Related to Fannie Mae and Freddie Mac Investments" section of the SAL